ndiayesamba1996/restyled.io/Configuration-Reference.md

   - stylish-haskell
   ```

-  In this case, you are accepting the defaults for this restyler.
+  In this case, you are accepting the defaults for this Restyler.

 - Or a key into a configuration object for that Restyler: